International cooperation

 Nordic cooperation on patient safety.
 The aim is to strengthen Nordic cooperation and consultation to improve patient safety and implement the WHO Global Patient Safety Action Plan.
 The objective is to promote coordination in the Nordic countries where appropriate and to achieve better results through cooperation and joint solutions.

-The Nordic Center for Classifications in Health Service.
+The Nordic Centre for Classifications in Health Service.
 Nordisk senter for klassifikationer i helsetjenesten.
-The center is an accredited collaborative center of the World Health Organization in the field of classification systems (Collaborating Centre in Nordic Countries for the WHO Family of International Classifications, WHO-FIC).
+The centre is an accredited collaborative centre of the World Health Organisation in the field of classification systems (Collaborating Centre in Nordic Countries for the WHO Family of International Classifications, WHO-FIC).

 NeRN.
 Nordic eHealth Research Network.
 Coordination of standards.